When it comes to scrapping a car, the catalytic converter is often one of the most valuable parts.

 Catalytic converters are typically made from platinum, rhodium, and palladium.
 These are all rare metals that can be quite valuable.

-What Cars Have The Most Expensive Catalytic Converters for Scrap?
+What Cars Have The Most Expensive Catalytic Converters?

 The most expensive cars for catalytic converters to scrap are the Ferrari F430, Lamborghini Aventador, and Ram 2500.